chrislzm/BackInStock/RestApi/README.md

 3. Install Gradle
 4. Open network ports 8080 and 8090 for inbound connections
 5. Setup SSL in one of the following ways:
+    1. Generate your own
-    1. Quick method: Generate a user certificate using the command "keytool -genkey -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650".
+        * Use the command "keytool -genkey -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650".
 Remember your password!
 And, make sure the file is in the same directory as the JAR file
-        * Note: If you use this method, you'll also want to generate a .crt file which will need to be added to the NotificationService Java CA store .
-You can do this using the command "openssl pkcs12 -in filename.pfx -clcerts -nokeys -out filename.crt".
-Then add the file to your JVM's cacerts file using the commend: "sudo keytool -importcert -file ~/example.crt -alias example -keystore $(/usr/libexec/java_home)/jre/lib/security/cacerts -storepass changeit"
+        * You'll also want to generate a .crt file which will need to be added to the NotificationService Java CA store .
+You can do this using the command "openssl pkcs12 -in keystore.p12 -clcerts -nokeys -out keystore.crt".
+Then add the file to your JVM's cacerts file using the commend: "sudo keytool -importcert -file keystore.crt -alias stocknotificationsrestapi -keystore $(/usr/libexec/java_home)/jre/lib/security/cacerts -storepass changeit".
+Note that the alias in the Java CA store is set to "stocknotificationsrestapi"
+        * If you make a mistake in the above step, you can remove the certificate from the Java CA store using the command "sudo keytool -delete -alias stocknotificationsrestapi -keystore $(/usr/libexec/java_home)/jre/lib/security/cacerts -storepass changeit"
+        * Note that that server.ssl.key-store-password in the application.properties file must match the password you used when you generated the certificate
     2. Use Existing Certificate: Update SSL parameters under SSL Certificate accordingly in: src/main/resouces/application.properties
 6. Use "gradlew bootRun" to compile and run, or "gradlew build" to build an executable JAR file